Student Research Awards Program

 Who can apply?
 Undergraduate and graduate students from the University of Kansas Lawrence or Edwards campuses.

 What is the application procedure?
 The application procedure is identical for all awards (there is no need to apply for a specific award; the selection committee will consider the applicant for all awards for which they qualify).
 Please submit the following by 5 p.m. on March 29, 2021:

 - A one- to two-page summary of the proposed research that includes a project title and a brief description of the objectives, methods, expected products and significance of the proposed work.

 - A letter of reference/support from your graduate advisor, or, for undergraduate students, a KU faculty advisor.

+Funds may be used for travel, supplies, equipment or personal expenses related to the research.
 Previous grant recipients may apply, but preference may be given to those who have not received funding in the past.
-Applications can be submitted online using our webform, or via email (email@example.com) or delivered to:
+Application materials should be submitted to the Kansas Biological Survey via our webform.

-We will notify all applicants of funding decisions in late April.
-Awardees will receive a lump sum amount in July 2016.
+We will notify all applicants of funding decisions in mid-April.
+Awardees will receive a lump sum amount in July 2021.

 Awardees must agree to follow guidelines for conducting research at the KU Field Station: